'Clear change' in how Covid-19 is spreading; Caution urged ahead of weekend

 Dr Philip Nolan of the National Public Health Emergency Team says the reproduction of the virus may be on the rise again.

 #CovidTracker app will help us reach more people, more quickly, with the right advice.
-It is another tool we have to continue to suppress #COVID19.
+It is another tool we have to continue to suppress #COVID19.— Dr Ronan Glynn (@ronan_glynn) July 7, 2020

 Please download https://t.co/VpmAmC8FIA